Covid, Grief, and the Lungs

 As I’ve written about many times, Chinese Medicine does not separate mental, physical, emotional, and spiritual health.
 We are whole beings, and thus we experience illness in all aspects of ourselves.
 Right now, we are being called on to take care of ourselves, our families and our communities in a way that has truly never even occurred to many of us.
 It is holistic health in the broadest and most extreme sense of the word.

-I’m going to be writing a series of posts about the Five Elements and how they can help us maintain health and wellness during the Coronavirus Crisis.
+I’m going to sharing some content over the next few months about the Five Elements and how they can help us maintain health and wellness during the Coronavirus Crisis.

 Today’s post is about grief, which is chronically ignored and mishandled in modern society.
 Although grief is a natural part of any person’s life, we tend to avoid it because it’s painful.
 We have moved away from traditional ceremonies and rituals around loss, which leaves many feeling confused and uncertain about how to process the grief they are feeling right now.